-The sub-fund aims to make a positive environmental, social and governance ("ESG") effect by investing in a concentrated portfolio of companies that actively contribute to the transition to a more circular global economy, based on the principles of designing out waste and pollution, keeping products and materials in use and regenerating natural systems, while also aiming to provide long term total return.
+The sub-fund aims to make a positive environmental, social and governance ("ESG") effect, by investing in equities and equity equivalent securities issued by companies that contribute to United Nations Sustainable Development Goals ("Contributing Companies" and "SDGs"), while also aiming to provide long-term total return.
 The sub-fund qualifies under Article 9 of SFDR.